 Full details of the penalties which may be applied if a student is found to have committed academic misconduct are described in AM3 of the Academic Misconduct Policy, which you can find on the University website here.

 I’ve received a letter/email stating that my work has been referred to a StAMP and I need to submit a statement or attend an interview – what do I do now?

 If you don’t respond with your statement or request for an interview by the given deadline, your case will be considered by the StAMP without your statement or information given during an interview.
 This is why engaging in the process and providing a response is important: the information you provide helps the StAMP to understand what’s happened, so it’s really important that you do respond if you are able to.

 You’ll first need to decide if you’d rather provide further information to the StAMP by attending an interview or submitting a written statement.
 The letter or email which has been sent to you will tell you the deadline by which you need to submit your statement or request an interview.

 What information should I include in my statement or response?

 It’s really important that you are open and honest in your statement.
 This is your opportunity to give your account of how you worked on your assessment/s, and to address any issues raised by the StAMP.

-The information it’s helpful to include in your statement according to the form of suspected academic misconduct.
+The information that’s useful to include in your statement depends on the form of suspected academic misconduct.
 However, we would recommend that you address the answers to the following questions in any statement, or in your preparatory notes for an interview: